SEOULSPACE

 The Admiral: Roaring Currents

-This 2014 South Korean film is considered the greatest Korean war epic of all time.
+This 2014 South Korean film is considered the greatest Korean war epic.
 The movie focuses on Admiral Yi Sun-sin (played by Choi Min-sik) and his legendary naval victory against a Japanese fleet of 333 ships with only 13 ships under his command.
 This battle is considered one of the greatest military victories in history and has been studied by military strategists worldwide.

 The Admiral: Roaring Currents was a huge box office success in South Korea, becoming the country’s all-time highest-grossing film with over US$80 million in ticket sales.
 It was also a critical success, winning several awards, including Best Picture at the 52nd Baeksang Arts Awards.